MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/registration-manufacturing-execution.md

 This article describes key concepts and terms that you need to understand to configure and use manufacturing execution.

 Manufacturing execution is intended to be used primarily by manufacturing companies.
-Workers can register time and item consumption on production jobs by using the **Job registration** page.
+Workers can register time and item consumption on production jobs by using the [production floor execution interface](production-floor-execution-use.md).
 All registrations are approved and are later transferred to the relevant modules.
 Continuous approval and transfer of registrations lets managers easily track actual costs on production orders.

 ## Set up operations to use cost for estimated or actual time